djjacqmin/how-i-did-this/mount-macosx-harddrive-in-ubuntu/README.md

 ## Solution

 ### Install APFS FUSE Driver for Linux
-The first step in being able to resolve this issue is being able to mount the Apple hard drive in linux so that we can access the camera driver.
 Newer Macs use the APFS file system.
 The [APFS FUSE Driver for Linux](https://github.com/sgan81/apfs-fuse) will allow us to mount the Apple hard drive.

 Install the pre-requisites:
 ```